-Assess the potential environmental effects of construction, operation/maintenance and decommissioning of the project and associated infrastructure on terrestrial environments, including all plant and animal species and their habitat.
-Key issues that will need to be evaluated as part of this assessment are existing vegetation, terrestrial wildlife and wildlife habitat.
-Since this project is anticipated to potentially affect 240 ha. of land this will require extensive field survey and review.
+Assess the potential environmental effects of construction, commissioning, operation/maintenance and decommissioning of the project and associated infrastructure on terrestrial environments, including all plant and animal species and their habitat.
+Key issues to be evaluated as part of this assessment are existing vegetation, terrestrial Species at risk (including species listed on the New Brunswick Endangered Species Act, SARA and species listed by COSEWIC), Species of conservation concern, and other terrestrial wildlife and wildlife habitat.
+Since this project is anticipated to potentially affect 240 hectares of land, extensive field surveys and review will likely be necessary.